Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *f) Catwalks located at Upper Test Subject Zone are restricted to departmental members only.*

+*g) The TZS Norstar can only be used/accessed by Departmental Personnel and Classification - A and above.*

 8) The Main Encampment in general is restricted only to which areas a Corporation Personnel may access with their default keycard.

 *a) The generator room is to be accessed only by Personnel Ranking Classification - O, Security and Engineering personnel.*